ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

 	pair: String; equality
 	pair: String; equals

 The **equals** method for Strings compares two strings letter by letter. ``s1.equals(s2)`` is true if s1 and s2 have all the same characters in the same order.
-With Strings and other objects, you almost always use equals instead of ==.
+With Strings and other objects, you almost always use equals instead of == to check their equality.

 When the operator ``==`` is used to compare object variables, it returns true when the two variables *refer to the same object*.
 These variables are called **object references** and **aliases** for the same object.
-With strings this happens when one string variable is set to another or when strings are set to the same string literal.
+With strings this happens when one string variable is set to another.

 .. figure:: Figures/stringEquality.png
-    :width: 250px
+    :width: 300px
     :align: center
     :figclass: align-center

     Figure 1: String aliases

+|CodingEx| **Coding Exercise**

 .. activecode:: lcse1